 And again, when God brings his firstborn into the world, he says, “Let all God’s angels worship him.”
 (Heb 1:6)

 NOTE: The same Greek word for worship is found in Luke 4:8 where Jesus used it when resisting the devil.
 What Jesus said belongs to God (worship) is what God told his angels to give to Jesus!
 Again, it was God who commanded all the angels to worship the Lord, suggesting the deity of Christ.
 So, Jesus receives worship even from his disciples and God’s angels.
+He is God in the flesh.
 In fact, it will be common to worship Jesus in the future:

 Then the sovereignty, power and greatness of the kingdoms under the whole heaven will be handed over to the saints, the people of the Most High.
 His kingdom will be an everlasting kingdom, and all rulers will worship and obey him.
 (Dan 7:27)

 Jesus taught Christians to pray to (the Father) and to himself:

 You may ask me for anything in my name, and I will do it.
 (John 14:14)